 “But they will drag me down to their lair and my doom,” Yannick responded indignantly.

 “Let them!
-You will never gain access to their haunts, for they are well guarded and even better concealed.
-Nor will they ever invite a man such as you to visit them.
+Alone, you will never gain access to their haunts, for they are well guarded and even better concealed.
+Nor will they ever invite any man to visit them.
 So, let them take you to their underground domain.
 Be not afraid.
 There is much to fear in the dark places but the unknown is not one of them,” she said and with those words, the witch vanished as suddenly as she had appeared.

 Yannick started to sing, not the comforting tones of something familiar but the discordant noise of a drunkard headed for home.
 He leant against the cold stone as if to steady himself and, singing loudly, meandered his way to the little pond that lay nearby.
 There, hidden amongst the heather, sat a korrigan who immediately leapt to his feet and began frantically skipping around Yannick’s legs.
 “We should dance!
 Such a fine night as this calls for a fine dance.
 Dance with me!” sang the little korrigan.